 The place is called Cafe de la Suerte and it’s owned and operated by an Israeli expat named Ron who has been there for almost 20 years.
-As much as Costa Rica has blown up since I first started my pilgrimages, he told me Pavones hasn’t really changed that much in that time – a few basic places to eat, a few places to stay, and amazing surf.
+As much as surfing in Costa Rica has blown up since I first started my pilgrimages, he told me Pavones hasn’t really changed that much in that time – a few basic places to eat, a few places to stay, and amazing surf.

 If a swell hits, it books up fast, so be on it or join the crowds sleeping in their cars or in tents on the point.